Mount Your Weather Station Sensors: 9 Most Effective Ways

 You will get warned of storms and rainfall in advance.
 Hence you will be able to take necessary precautions before the storms strike.

 Stainless and sturdy mounting kits will be needed for your ship.

-For the environment of the sea is pretty rough and your units will be unprotected against severe weather conditions such as heavy rainfall and high winds.
+The environment of the sea is pretty rough, and your units will be unprotected against severe weather conditions such as heavy rainfall and high winds.

 - Holes need to be drilled into your boat to mount the sensors.

 Mounting On the Fence Post or Side of the Building